maxnyla/fruity-game/README.md

 - Slack
 - Google (for all the things that I've looked up during this project, which have led me to all these amazing sites)
 - Thanks to Danika for letting me use her fantastic illustration
+- Of course I must mention my fantastic mentor Felipe Souza Alarcon for all his patience, help and ideas during this project, and his flexibility and availability.
+Always much appreciated.

-And lastly, I could not leave out the Code Institute team: the other students on Slack, the tutor support and all the mentors who are always welcoming and trying to help, and of course my mentor Felipe Souza Alarcon for all his help and ideas during this project, and his flexibility and availability.
+And lastly, I could not leave out the Code Institute team: the other students on Slack, the tutor support and all the mentors who are always welcoming and trying to help.

 :house:[ Back to Table of Contents](#home)